Instance-Level Generation for Representation Learning: Experiments

 \paragraph{Training details} During training, we use random cropping, resizing, flipping, color jitter, and mapping to grayscale as image augmentations~\citep{hfw+20}.
 We use a batch size of $1,600$ images ($B=400$, $N=4$) and optimize over $400$ queries, one per class.
-We use the vanilla version of the recall@k loss with its default hyper-parameters, and train until all classes have been loaded in a batch.
+We use the vanilla version of the recall@k loss with its default hyper-parameters, $k=\{1,2,4,8\}$ for the recall@k loss with the two temperatures set to $0.01$ and $1.0$ as in the original work, and train until all classes have been loaded in a batch.
 We use learning rate $10^{-5}$ and Adam optimizer~\citep{kb15} with a weight decay $10^{-6}$.
 Experiments are run on a single A100 or V100 GPU.
+The training process of \oursplus{} with SigLIP takes approximately $2.5$ hours on an A100 GPU.

 \paragraph{Backbones} We use SigLIP ViT-L/16 \citep{zhai2023sigmoid}, CLIP ViT-L/14 \citep{rkh+21}, and ViT-B/16 \citep{dbk+21}, briefly referred to as SigLIP, CLIP, and ViT-B. Images are resized to $336 \times 336$, $384 \times 384$, and $224 \times 224$ pixels, respectively, according to their pretraining setup.
 We load the pre-trained models from timm\footnote{\url{https://timm.fast.ai/}} and treat the [CLS] token as the global descriptor.